 It is notable that the 1300D has a hotshoe, while the G9X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1300D and the G9X have been discontinued, but can regularly be found used on eBay.
 The G9X was replaced by the Canon G9 X Mark II, while the 1300D was followed by the Canon 2000D.

-So what is the bottom line?
-Which of the two cameras – the Canon 1300D or the Canon G9 X – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Canon 1300D and the Canon G9 X?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: